-There’s an enormous potential target out there that is irresistible to hackers and cybercriminals considering the sheer amount of Mac and MacBook owners around the world.
-The macOS operating system is Unix-based, which is sandboxed so it can be challenging for viruses to do any real damage.
-However, malicious programs targeting Macs and MacBook Pros have not only become increasingly common, but also more potent.
+Think about how many people own a Mac or MacBook—the sheer volume of users is an irresistible target to hackers and cybercriminals.
+MacOS is Unix-based, which is sandboxed, so it can be challenging for viruses to do any real damage, but malicious programs targeting Macs and MacBook Pros have become increasingly common and even more potent.

 Bitdefender is today's #1 best Mac antivirus

-The best Mac antivirus 2022
+The best Mac antivirus in 2023

-Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
+Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 Bitdefender Antivirus for Mac is one of the most accurate virus protection suites for Apple devices out there, built on a sterling antivirus engine that is consistently rated among the top performers by independent testing labs - and it boasts fast scan times, too.

 It’s not just about core antivirus defenses, though, because Bitdefender also lays claim to a broad set of features.
-That includes multi-layer ransomware protection, solid anti-phishing capabilities, with very robust AI-powered web browser protection delivered via an extension.
+That includes multi-layer ransomware protection, solid anti-phishing capabilities, and very robust AI-powered web browser protection delivered via an extension.

 Time Machine protection is a valuable addition, too, as an extra safety net to keep backups safe from ransomware attacks.
-And a further nifty extra is the integration of Bitdefender VPN, although that said, the data allowance here is limited to 200MB daily, which is very little – so it's only good for very occasional use.
+Another nifty extra is the integration of Bitdefender VPN.
+However, keep in mind that it's pretty limited—you'll only get 200 Mb of data a day, which isn't a lot, so it's better suited to very occasional use.
 Still, it’s certainly better than nothing and handy in a pinch.

-Read our full Bitdefender Antivirus review(opens in new tab)
+Read our full Bitdefender Antivirus review.

 Outside of that robust core malware defense, Internet Security X9 boasts an intelligent firewall with anti-spyware countermeasures with the latter keeping a close watch on outgoing internet traffic.
 In addition, Intego helps shore up privacy levels by defending against third-party apps attempting to hoover up your data.
 On top of all that, Mac Internet Security X9 offers a neat interface, and it’s nicely user-friendly.

-Read the full Intego Mac Internet Security X9 review(opens in new tab)
+Read the full Intego Mac Internet Security X9 review.

 Norton is another well-respected brand in the antivirus world and provides excellent malware detection for Mac computers.
 Indeed, Norton 360 Deluxe, the brand's best choice for multi-device users, delivers protection for Macs, Windows PCs, or mobile devices – up to five of them per license.
 So, if you’ve got plenty of Macs or MacBooks to cover, or perhaps a Windows laptop as well, and of course your smartphone, Norton will have your back across all bases.